 17) Create content (email campaigns, webinars, tutorials)

 Create quality content and help your users discover different opportunities your product opens to them.
-You’re the one who knows about it better than anyone else, so help your customers solve their problems with your webinars, online courses, books, tutorials and other types of content.
+You’re the one who knows about it better than anyone else, so help your customers solve their problems with your webinars, online courses, books, tutorials, and other types of content.
 It’s important to make your customers feel all the value they can get using your product.
-Besides, it will demonstrate your expertise to your customers, making them loyal to your product so they’ll be more inclined to solve their problems by using your service.
+Besides, it will demonstrate your expertise to your customers, making them loyal to your product, so they’ll be more inclined to solve their problems by using your service.

-18) Analyze customer journey
+18) Analyze the customer journey

 Study the path your customer follows from the moment they enter your website to the moment they make a purchase.
 It will help you understand your customer’s behavior and see at what point they leave your website and why.
 Examining our articles on customer journey map might help you on your way.